frnmst/kalliope_neuron_sharp_aquos_remote_control/README.md

 - Try what happens if i say: "Television channel" (ie when channel, volume, etc... is not specified).
 - Fix documentation
+- Add and fix tests
-- Multi language templates
+- Multi language templates (at least add the english language)
-- How to specify automatically when to use digital_channel_cable or digital_channel_air
 - Finish all the commands
-- Fix neuron controls
 - Add neuron tests (and find a way to run them the "correct" way).
 - Test installation
 - General cleaning